markydoodled/Brushr/README.md

 1. This Project Is Free To Be Added To By The Community, If You Wish To Help, File A Issue With The Enhancement Tag 2, Any And All Feedback Will Be Helpful For Future Development
-3. If You Wish To Report A Bug, Please Use Either The Feedback Button In The App Or Use GitHub Issues
+3. If You Wish To Report A Bug, Please Use GitHub Issues